Gardens venue hiring for Wedding photography or Commercial photography/filming.

 The entrance to the Gardens is in Bacchante Street, Blackheath.
 The car park area is available to light traffic only and Applicants are reminded that the Gardens are a public space, open to pedestrians at all times.
 Suitable parking is also available outside the main Entrance Gates, to the right.

-The vehicle Entrance Gates are opened at 9:00am and closed at 6:00pm daily in Summer, and 4:00pm in Winter.
+The Entrance Gates are opened to vehicles from 9:00am all year round, and are locked at 6:00pm in spring and summer and at 4:00pm in autumn and winter.
 Adjustments to these times may be possible on request.

 The Gardens have a series of nature walks leading to the valley floor and the Lake, but without vehicle access.
 The Lookout affords a magnificent overview of the Gardens' valley.
 Check the Map for ideal locations for photography.